bitemyapp/esqueleto/README.md

 Not all RDBMSs specific functions and operators are expose on each RDBMS module, there is also the problem of calling user defined functions.
 To overcome this problem Esqueleto exports a number of unsafe functions to call any function, operator or value.
-This functions can be found in Database.Esqueleto.Internal.Sql module.
+These functions can be found in Database.Esqueleto.Internal.Sql module.

 Warning: the functions discussed in this section must always be used with an explicit type signature